Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

    - A button or modal to create a new transaction:
      - Send from a player/stash to another player/stash.
      - Enter amount and optional note/description.
-   - “Submit” triggers a request to the admin for validation and broadcast.
+   - "Submit" triggers a request to the admin for validation and broadcast.
 4. **Connection Status**:
    - Indicate if the admin or any peers are disconnected (admin is critical).
 5. **End Game** button (admin-only):